State Requirements

 • Applicant must renew all active lines held at renewal.
 No partial renewals are allowed.

-• When renewing Surplus Line Broker license, applicant must only renew Casualty and Property
+• When renewing Surplus Line Broker license, applicant must only renew Casualty and Property.

 • If license went inactive before the expiration date, the applicant must contact the Hawaii Division of Insurance.